Former German nobility in the Nazi Party: Duchy of Brunswick

-Ernst August, Crown Prince of Hanover, was the only son of George V of Hanover and Marie of Saxe-Altenburg.
-Although he was the senior male-line great-grandson of George III, the Duke of Cumberland was deprived of his British peerages and honours for having sided with Germany in World War I. Ernst August was the last Hanoverian prince to hold a British royal title.
-His successor Ernst Augustus, Duke of Brunswick and Prince of Hanover, Prince of Great Britain and Ireland, was the youngest child of Crown Prince Ernest Augustus and Princess Thyra.
+Ernest Augustus, Crown Prince of Hanover, as well as 3rd Duke of Cumberland and Teviotdale, was the only son of George V of Hanover and Marie of Saxe-Altenburg.
+Although he was the senior male-line great-grandson of George III, he was deprived of his British peerages and honours for having sided with Germany in World War I. Ernest Augustus was the last Hanoverian prince to hold a British royal title.
+His successor Ernst Augustus, Duke of Brunswick, and Prince of Hanover, Prince of Great Britain and Ireland, was Ernest Augustus's youngest child, with Princess Thyra.
 When Ernest's older brother Prince George died, the German Emperor sent a message of condolence to the Duke.
-In response the Duke sent his only surviving son, Ernst, to thank the Emperor.
-In Berlin, Ernst met Emperor William II's only daughter, Princess Victoria Louise of Prussia.
-Ernest and Victoria Louise married in 1913.
-The wedding was the last great gathering of European sovereigns; German Emperor and Empress, Duke and Duchess of Cumberland, George V and Queen Mary of the UK, and Tsar Nicholas II attended.
-On 8 November 1918, he was forced to abdicate his throne along with the other Kaiserreich nobility.
-The next year, his father's British dukedom was suspended under the Titles Deprivation Act 1917.
-In 1947 his daughter Frederica became Queen of the Hellenes when her husband Prince Paul of Greece and Denmark succeeded as King.
+In response, the Duke sent Ernest, his only surviving son, to thank the Emperor.
+In Berlin, Ernest met Emperor William II's only daughter, Princess Victoria Louise of Prussia, and they married in 1913.
+The wedding was the last great gathering of European sovereigns: the German Emperor and Empress, the Duke and Duchess of Cumberland, George V and Queen Mary of the UK, and Tsar Nicholas II attended.
+His father's British dukedom was suspended under the Titles Deprivation Act 1917, and, on 8 November 1918, was forced to abdicate, along with the other Kaiserreich nobility.
+In 1947, his daughter Frederica became Queen of the Hellenes when her husband Prince Paul of Greece and Denmark succeeded as King.
 He died in 1953.